Health Care: Insurance deadlines and how to sign up during Obamacare open enrollment for 2018

 It’s that time again.
-Open enrollment for Healthcare.gov 2018 health plans is set to start on Nov.
-1 — or soon thereafter if you are insured through your employer rather than Obamacare aka the Affordable Care Act (or ACA).
+Open enrollment for Healthcare.gov 2018 health plans ends Friday, Dec.
+15, and your deadline might also be approaching if you are insured through your employer rather than Obamacare aka the Affordable Care Act (or ACA).
 While you may dread the thought of dealing with the electronic paperwork and confusing choices, the process might be more enjoyable if you think of it less as a treacherous financial chore and more as a money-saving opportunity.

 “Shopping for health insurance is about as entertaining as picking dryer lint off your clothes,” Michelle Andrews wrote Tuesday in Kaiser Health News.
 “But this year it’s essential to... review the plans offered in your area.”

 Open enrollment is your annual chance to check up on your insurance plans, including medical, dental, life, vision and disability coverage, and figure out how you can save money by picking one that’s a better fit or value for your needs.
 For example, if you desperately need a new pair of glasses, but held off on getting them — because a new pair costs $100 and you never signed up for vision coverage at work — well, now is the time to get on that.